moscuet/Everyday_JS_Learning/Readme.md

 can be accessed in its scope before declaration  and value Will be undefined

-all variable declaration are being hoisted so a memory space is being created for it. only variable declare with var are being attached to global /window object and initialized with value 'undefined' during hoisting. so unlike let nd const, it can be accessed even before declaration but with default assigned value 'undefined'.
+all variable declaration are being hoisted so a memory space is being created for it. only variable declare with var (in outside of function , it's attached to global /window object ) are hoisted and moved  to the top of it's scope and initialized with value 'undefined' during hoisting. so unlike let nd const, it can be accessed even before declaration but with default assigned value 'undefined'. so Variables declared with let and const remain uninitialised at the beginning of execution whilst variables declared with var are initialised with a value of undefined.
-Note:
+Variables declared with let and const remain uninitialised at the beginning of execution whilst variables declared with var are initialised with a value of undefined.
+##### Notes:
 1. scope: The concept of scope defines the limits where the variable is accessible. new value can be assign to it but can't be redeclare.